 The Purple Mattress is an excellent choice for most sleepers.
 The top layer of patented hyper-elastic polymer offers some great pressure relief.
 There is also a transition layer of 3.5 inches of fast-responding poly foam that keeps the top layer from sinking too much.

-The base layer, which is 4 inches of high density poly foam, provides a solid foundation.
-Purple mattresses can be a bit too soft if you are heavier than average.
-The same goes for stomach sleepers.
+The base layer of 4 inches of high-density poly foam provides solid support.
+If you’re heavier than average, however, you might find the Purple mattress a little too soft for your liking.
+The same is true for stomach sleepers.
 Firmer mattresses are better for them to avoid developing painful pressure points in the lower back and neck.

 Motion isolation is also very good on this mattress.
-Even when one of us moves around a lot, the other sleeper barely feels it.
-This is particularly beneficial for couples who have different sleeping habits.
+Even when we move around a lot as a couple, the other person barely feels it.
+This is especially beneficial for couples with differing sleeping habits.
 Purple mattresses regulate temperature well.
-The breathable cover and GelFlex Grid allow for plenty of airflow, so you shouldn’t experience too much heat retention.
+The GelFlex Grid and breathable cover allow for airflow so you shouldn’t have too much heat retention.

 Purple offers a 10-year warranty on their mattresses.
 It is offered separately from their sleep trial and return policy.
 The company does require a 21-night break-in period to let your body adjust to the mattress.
-After this, returns are fair game.
+After this period, returns are allowed.

-The warranty covers only structural and construction defects as well as indentations of one inch or greater depth.
+The warranty only covers structural and construction defects, as well as indentations that are one inch or more deep.
 It excludes localized changes to firmness, wear, and any changes that may occur in comfort preferences over time.
 It does not cover damage caused by abuse or neglect.

-Purple mattresses are shipped in a box for free and are easy to assemble.
+Purple mattresses ship free in a box and are easy to set up.
 There may be a slight off-gassing smell right after you remove the plastic wrap, but this should dissipate within a few hours in a well-ventilated room.
-It is heavy and will take some strength to lift it.
-You’ll need to have a suitable bed frame or foundation for it.
+The mattress is heavy, however, so lifting and moving it will require some muscle.
+You’ll also need a bed frame or foundation to support it.